sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 6/21/2022 9:54 PT_
+_Updated 6/21/2022 17:30 PT_

 v7.16 has passed regression on iOS and Android regression is underway.
-We are still tenatively on track to release tomorrow.
+We are on track to release Thursday, June 21st.
 Most of the team is now working on development for v7.17.

 ***

 ### Upcoming Releases
-- v7.16   - June 22, 2022
+- v7.16   - June 23, 2022
 - v7.17   - July 13, 2022

 ### Past Releases